PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: Introduction

-\paragraph{Related work.} The asymptotic Bayes-optimal error for low-rank matrix estimation has been precisely characterized for Gaussian noise \cite{barbier2016mutual, lelarge2019fundamental}, but remains an open problem for rotationally invariant noise.
-An AMP algorithm with PCA initialization was proposed in \cite{montanari2017estimation} for the Gaussian setting, and it was shown to be Bayes-optimal for some signal priors.
 Both our AMP algorithm and proof technique differ significantly from those for Gaussian noise.
 When $\bW$ is Gaussian, the PCA initialization affects only the first iteration of AMP.
 In contrast, for more general noise distributions, the AMP algorithm and its associated state evolution require a correction term at every iteration to account for the PCA initialization.
 This is due to the fact that, while AMP has a single memory term in the Gaussian case, more general noise distributions lead to a more involved memory structure, as in \eqref{eq:AMP0}.
 As regards the proof technique, the argument of \cite{montanari2017estimation} consists of decoupling the PCA estimate from the bulk of the spectrum of $\bX$.
 In contrast, our approach is based on a two-phase artificial AMP algorithm.
 This technique has proved successful in the context of generalized linear models \cite{mondelli2020optimal,mondelli2021approximate}, albeit for Gaussian measurements.
-Other extensions of AMP beyond the Gaussian setting include Orthogonal AMP \cite{ma2017orthogonal, takeuchi2020rigorous}, Vector AMP \cite{gerbelot2020asymptotic1, gerbelot2020asymptotic2,rangan2019vector,schniter2016vector} and Memory AMP \cite{LiuMemoryAMP20}.
+Other extensions of AMP beyond the Gaussian setting include Orthogonal AMP \cite{ma2017orthogonal, takeuchi2020rigorous}, Vector AMP \cite{gerbelot2020asymptotic1, gerbelot2020asymptotic2,rangan2019vector,schniter2016vector}, convolutional AMP \cite{takeuchi2021bayes} and Memory AMP \cite{LiuMemoryAMP20}.
 These algorithms have been derived specifically for linear or generalized linear models, and extending them (with a practical initialization method) to low-rank matrix estimation is an interesting research direction.

+Finally, we mention the recent independent work of Zhong et al. \cite{zhong2021approximate}, which appeared after the original submission of our paper.
+This work generalizes AMP with PCA initialization to the problem of estimating rank-$k$ matrices in rotationally invariant noise, for $k \ge 1$.
+We remark that, in order to prove a state evolution result for AMP initialized with PCA, in \cite{zhong2021approximate} it is assumed that the signal strength is sufficiently large.
+In contrast, our result holds for any signal strength such that the PCA method is effective, but we require the free cumulants of the noise matrix to be non-negative.
+We also note that, when the signal strength is large, the assumption on the free cumulants can be automatically satisfied (see the footnote on p.\pageref{foot}).